Price: $729 unlocked; $699 on contract

 The iPhone 12 mini starts at $699 on contract, from carriers like Verizon, AT&T, T-Mobile and many others.
 Off contract, you’ll pay $729.
 At that price, you’ll get 64GB of storage; spend another $50 to double that to 128GB, or another $150 for 256GB.

-Buy your iPhone 12 mini from Apple, and you can save up to $250 when you trade-in another device.
+Buy your iPhone 12 mini from Apple, and you can lower the price by trading in your current iPhone — an iPhone 8 will net you up to $120 off the iPhone 12 mini, for example, with newer models earning a larger rebate.
 That's one of the many best iPhone 12 deals we're tracking.

 You won’t get a charging adapter or wired EarPods with the iPhone 12 mini, though you will get a Lightning-to-USB-C cable in the box.

 Like the other iPhone 12 models, the iPhone 12 mini is built to support sub-6GHz 5G and millimeter-wave 5G (mmWave) on every network.
 This should mean you’ll get similar 5G band support no matter what iPhone 12 you buy; whatever differences you experience in 5G service will be down to each network’s specific infrastructure and limitations.